 Creamy salmon pasta is among my favorite things to cook.
 It can be simple or elaborate.
 There are so many types to choose from.
 My family’s favorite?
 Angel hair, hands down!

 My family loves trying new pasta recipes.
 Especially with seafood.
-Today, creamy salmon pasta is on the menu.
+Today, creamy salmon in pasta is on the menu.
 This salmon pasta recipe is easy enough to make on a weeknight, and impressive enough for a dinner party.

 Creamy salmon pasta is amazing, and perfect for Fall.